 Talking Growth Frameworks with HubSpot’s Chris Miller

-Growth is a big topic in any organization.
-And it’s one that inevitably generates a lot of questions.
+Growth is a big topic at any organization—and it inevitably generates a lot of questions.
 What can you do to drive growth?
 Who is in charge of it?
 How might different teams collaborate on accelerating growth?

 Throughout his conversation with host Blake Bartlett, there was a running thread about the importance of well-structured cross-functional collaboration.
 Listen to the episode below, or scroll down to read the rest of this story.